-Our audit committee is composed of Michael J. Cima, Ph.D., David B. Elsbree and Harry W. Wilcox, with Mr. Elsbree serving as chairman of the committee.
-Under Rule 10A-3 under the Exchange Act, we are permitted to phase in our compliance with the independent audit committee requirements set forth in NASDAQ Rule 5605(c) and Rule 10A-3 under the Exchange Act as follows: (1) one independent member at the time of listing, (2) a majority of independent members within 90 days of listing and (3) all independent members within one year of listing.
-Our board of directors has determined that Messrs.
-Elsbree and Wilcox meet the independence requirements of the Sarbanes-Oxley Act of 2002, Rule 10A-3 under the Exchange Act and the applicable listing standards of NASDAQ.
-While our board has determined that Dr. Cima does not meet the requirements of Rule 10A-3 under the Exchange Act, we are relying on the independence phase-in rules for newly listed companies.
-Our board of directors has determined that Mr. Elsbree is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of NASDAQ.
+Our audit committee is composed of , and , with serving as chairman of the committee.
+Our board of directors has determined that each member of the audit committee meets the independence requirements of the Sarbanes-Oxley Act of 2002, Rule 10A-3 under the Exchange Act and the applicable listing standards of NASDAQ.
+Our board of directors has determined that and are "audit committee"

+1 n 1 T υ T

+financial experts" within the meaning of the SEC regulations and applicable listing standards of NASDAQ.
 The audit committee's responsibilities include:

-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - · reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures and our code of business conduct and ethics; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns:

-- · meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and our code of business conduct and ethics; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.